Chrysler 300M: Design

 Prior to Chrysler redesigning the LH-cars in 1998, the Eagle Vision filled the "import-fighter" segment.
 Its second-generation replacement was reportedly benchmarked against the BMW 5 Series, yet with Chrysler discontinuing the entire Eagle line after 1998, the automaker shifted this vehicle to the Chrysler lineup, bringing back the famed "300" model name.
-Although the cars were not rear-wheel-drive, special-production models, nor V8-powered with engines rated at 300 horsepower as did the historic models, the 300M used the next letter available in the 300 Letter Series, following the 1965 300L.
+Although the cars were neither rear-wheel-drive special-production models, nor V8-powered with engines rated at 300 horsepower as were the historic models, the 300M used the next letter available in the 300 Letter Series, following the 1965 300L.
 The 300M also lacked the traditional "cross-hair" grille of previous 300 models, as by the mid-1980s it had been adopted by sister division Dodge for its entire model line.

 Had the Eagle brand not been dropped, the 300M reportedly would have been sold as a redesigned Eagle Vision.
 Test cars, factory manuals, and design images were prepared for the second-generation Vision featuring a prominent Eagle badge on the grille.
 Sharing its powertrain and interior with the Chrysler LHS, the 300M was some ten inches shorter in overall length, allowing it to fit the European "5-metre" (16.4 ft) size class for exports to Europe.
 Despite this, wheelbase was shared with all other second generation LH cars, with reductions in length coming from shortened front and rear overhangs.